zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 1:IGD:+:Pwr:0000:00:02.0
 2:DIS-Audio: :Off:0000:01:00.1
 ```
+(`vga_switcheroo` is the legacy kludge for hybrid graphics systems.
+It is being replaced by
+'muxless hybrid graphics', however switcheroo's kernel interface is still there.)

-## Sidestep: switching graphics rendering
+## Sidestep: muxless graphics switching

-Switching between the Intel IGD and the AMD Radeon for graphics rendering is simpler than it used to be:
+This section is not directly relevant for OpenCL.
+It documents how to switch from the integrated GPU
+to the discrete GPU for rendering.
+This is now much simpler than in the switcheroo-days, and can even
+be done for a single application.
+All it requires is setting an environment variable.

 ```bash
 $ xrandr --listproviders